Log Roll Test

 Sensitivity & Specificity

-A systematic review of the diagnostic physical examination tests of the hip joint found that the log roll test hip fracture reliability (for femoral neck fractures) was:
+A systematic review of the diagnostic physical examination tests of the hip joint found that the log roll test reliability for hip fracture (for femoral neck fractures) was:

 - Sensitivity: 100%